Garden birds: to feed or not to feed?

 Fortunately, we can do a lot to reduce these risks by following best practice guidelines to garden bird feeding – including offering a variety of foods from trusted sources in different locations around the garden, feeding little and often so that food isn’t exposed to the elements for long periods, and ensuring that feeders are cleaned and moved regularly to avoid an accumulation of waste food or bird droppings.

 On balance, given the scientific evidence as it currently stands, I have made the decision to feed birds in my own garden, making sure I follow the guidance above.
 I research the foods I provide, choosing to buy from companies that demonstrate they are investing in the quality of their bird food products.
 For me, all birds are worthy of a helping hand and the knowledge that my small intervention is playing a part in supporting our national bird populations is very rewarding.
 The joy I get from watching the birds zipping back and forth through my garden while I eat my breakfast each morning is an added bonus.

 Do you feed the birds in your garden?
 We would love to hear from you why you do, or don’t.
 Add your views in the comments below.

 * In the most recent report produced by the Avian Population Estimates Panel (APEP) it was estimated that the UK is home to approximately 168 million breeding birds, with numbers of thought to rise to over 400 million each autumn thanks to the addition of surviving offspring, passage migrants, winter visitors and gamebird releases.

 Is bird feeding changing Britain's garden bird communities?

 Newly published research from BTO shows how the popular pastime of feeding the birds is significantly shaping garden bird communities in Britain.

 Learn about the birds in your garden with Garden BirdWatch

-Help with research into garden wildlife by joining our Garden BirdWatch network.
+Help with research into garden wildlife by joining our Garden BirdWatch network for free.